Adelaide f English, Italian, Portuguese

-ESTHER f English, French, Spanish, Dutch, German, Danish, Norwegian, Swedish, Jewish, Biblical, Biblical Latin, Biblical Greek
+Esther f English, French, Spanish, Dutch, German, Danish, Norwegian, Swedish, Jewish, Biblical, Biblical Latin, Biblical Greek

 in Persian.
-Alternatively it could be a derivative of the name of the Near Eastern goddess ISHTAR
+Alternatively it could be a derivative of the name of the Near Eastern goddess Ishtar

 .
 The Book of Esther in the Old Testament tells the story of Queen Esther, the Jewish wife of the king of Persia.
 The king's advisor Haman

 , Esther revealed her Jewish ancestry and convinced the king to execute Haman instead.
 Her original Hebrew name was Hadassah

-EUROPA f Greek Mythology (Latinized)
+Europa f Greek Mythology (Latinized)

 Latinized form of Greek Εὐρώπη (Europe)

 , which meant "wide face"

 meaning "wide" and ὄψ (ops)

 meaning "face, eye".
 In Greek mythology Europa was a Phoenician princess who was abducted and taken to Crete by Zeus

 in the guise of a bull.
 She became the first queen of Crete, and later fathered Minos